Military Training

 These simulations were designed to do more than communicate information.
 They created situations that required action.

-Using scripted events, environmental storytelling, branching scenarios, and randomized variables, each experience encouraged trainees to assess risk, adapt to changing conditions, and make decisions under pressure.
+Each experience encouraged trainees to assess risk, adapt to changing conditions, and make decisions under pressure.
 The objective was practical readiness through experiential learning.

 From Concept to Deployment